CJ-Kaufman/INDE577_2024/README.md

 ### The Perceptron

 - **Description**: A basic linear classifier used for binary classification tasks.
 It learns by iteratively adjusting weights based on the mistakes made during predictions.
-- **Task**: Binary classification on datasets like the Iris dataset.
+- **Task**: Binary classification on datasets like the Penguins dataset.

 ### Linear Regression